Pineapple Open-Face Chinese Poker

-Pineapple OFC is a derivative of standard open-face Chinese poker with fantasy land, the rules for which can be found here.
+Pineapple OFC is a derivative of standard open-face Chinese poker with Fantasyland, the rules for which can be found here.

-Just as in regular OFC, the players get several cards in turn, and place them face-up until they make a 13-card hand, consisting of a "top," "middle," and "bottom" row, of three, five, and five cards, respectively.
+Just as in regular OFC, the players get several cards in turn, and place them face-up until they make a 13-card hand, consisting of a "top," "middle," and "bottom" row of three, five, and five cards, respectively.
 The players start by placing their first five cards each, but then the “crazy pineapple” part kicks in.

-Adding that 14th card may not seem like much, but it nearly doubles the chance for a player to stay in fantasy land by making a big hand in the top, middle, or bottom.
-See our regular OFC rules for a complete list of hands that allow you to stay in fantasy land.
+Adding that 14th card may not seem like much, but it nearly doubles the chance for a player to stay in Fantasyland by making a big hand in the top, middle, or bottom.
+See our regular OFC rules for a complete list of hands that allow you to stay in Fantasyland.

-We'll see you in fantasy land!
+We'll see you in Fantasyland!

 OFC rules have been contributed by Nikolai Yakovenko.
-Known as "Googles," Yakovenko is originally from Moscow, Russia and is now a poker player and software developer that resides in Brooklyn, New York.
-After several years at Google New York working on ranking algorithms, he's been developing independent software projects ever since.
-On his poker record, Yakovenko has made both World Series of Poker and World Poker Tour final tables.
+Known as "Googles," Yakovenko is originally from Moscow, Russia and is now a poker player and software developer residing in Brooklyn, New York.
+Yakovenko has made both World Series of Poker and World Poker Tour final tables.
+Meanwhile after several years at Google New York working on ranking algorithms, he's been developing independent software projects ever since.
 He also helped create the ABC Open-Face Chinese Poker iPhone App.
 You can follow Yakovenko on Twittter at @ivan_bezdomny.